-Launch of the Health Research Training Platform Pilot Funding Opportunity
+Health Research Training Platform Pilot

-Through the HRTP Pilot, trainees and ECRs will have access to interdisciplinary, inter-jurisdictional, and intersectoral training environments (i.e., “platforms”) where they will benefit from high-caliber mentors and gain the skills required for academic and non-academic careers.
-At the same time, the researchers serving as mentors will have an opportunity to access up to $2.4M over six years to advance their fields of research by training and mentoring the next generation of researchers in their field.
+Through the HRTP Pilot, trainees and ECRs have access to interdisciplinary, inter-jurisdictional, and intersectoral training environments (i.e., “platforms”) where they benefit from high-caliber mentors and gain the skills required for academic and non-academic careers.
+At the same time, the researchers serving as mentors have opportunity to access up to $2.4M over six years to advance their fields of research by training and mentoring the next generation of researchers in their field.

-Through the funded platforms, trainees and ECRs will receive comprehensive training from academic, non-academic, and knowledge-user mentors from a variety of disciplines, ultimately providing trainees with a broad-based foundation that can serve as a springboard to independent careers within and outside of academia.
-In addition to providing training for ECRs, this pilot competition will generate opportunities for ECRs to be active participants in the development of training platforms by requiring at least one ECR applicant and at least two ECR mentors per platform.
+Through the funded platforms, trainees and ECRs receive comprehensive training from academic, non-academic, and knowledge-user mentors from a variety of disciplines, ultimately providing trainees with a broad-based foundation that can serve as a springboard to independent careers within and outside of academia.
+In addition to providing training for ECRs, this pilot competition generate opportunities for ECRs to be active participants in the development of training platforms by requiring at least one ECR applicant and at least two ECR mentors per platform.

 CIHR will take stock of lessons learned from the HRTP Pilot funding opportunity to continue to improve its career development and training support offerings to the health research community – including how best to support Nominated Principal Applicants (NPAs) in the crucial role they serve as mentors to the next generation of health researchers.
 Future iterations of this competition are not confirmed at this time.